Savvythelegend/PGDocs/docs/monitoring.md

 The default database can always be overridden for a given user-defined metric, by specifying a list of one or more databases in the `target_databases` option.

-!!!
-Seealso "Prometheus/Grafana"
+:::info ""
-    If you are interested in evaluating the integration of CloudNativePG with Prometheus and Grafana, you can find a quick setup guide in [Part 4 of the quickstart](quickstart.md#part-4-monitor-clusters-with-prometheus-and-grafana)
+If you are interested in evaluating the integration of CloudNativePG
+    with Prometheus and Grafana, you can find a quick setup guide in [Part 4 of the quickstart](quickstart.md#part-4-monitor-clusters-with-prometheus-and-grafana)